-If you are looking into funeral planning for your own funeral, all it takes is a few steps now and you will save your loved ones so much time, money, and stress later on.
+Whether you’re reacting to an immediate need, helping a friend, or planning ahead for the future, all it takes is a few steps now and you will save yourself and your loved ones loads of time, money, and stress.

 Funeral Planning Guide